Maanume/README-example/README.md

 # My Awesome Project

 An awesome project I did for the class.
-It does a useful thing or prokes thought on an issue.
+It does a useful thing or provokes thought on an issue.

 ## Installation

-INstall the requests library, enter this line in Bash:
+Install the requests library, enter this line in Bash:

     pip install requests